nadiarizki/QA-Portofolio/README.md

   * parallel execution
   * take screenshot
   * generate test report
-* API automation (SuperTestm, Mocha, Chai, Mochawsome)
+* API automation (Supertest, Mocha, Chai, Mochawsome)
+  * use Supertest for API test
+  * use Mocha for test execution
+  * use Chai for assertion
+  * use Mochawsome to generate HTML Report

 * Load test (Jmeter)
+  * load test for GET and POST Request
+  * assert data
+  * generate HTML report

 ## Examples of my work